exAspArk/bemi/README.md

 * Workflows

-Bemi orchestrates workflows by persisting their execution state into PostgreSQL.
-When connecting to PostgreSQL, Bemi first scans the codebase and registers all workflows uniquely identified by `name`.
+Bemi orchestrates workflows by persisting their execution state into a database.
+When connecting to a database, Bemi first scans the codebase and registers all workflows uniquely identified by `name`.
 Workflows describe a sequence of actions by using the DSL written in Ruby that can be run synchronously in the same process or asynchronously and by schedule in workers.

 * Actions

 Actions are also uniquely identified by `name`.
 They can receive data from an input if ran synchronously, previously executed actions if they depend on them, and the shared workflow execution context.
-They can be implemented and executed in any service or application as long as it is connected to the same PostgreSQL instance.
+They can be implemented and executed in any service or application as long as it is connected to the same database instance.
 So, there is no need to deal with message passing by implementing APIs, callbacks, message buses, data serialization, etc.

 * Workers